Kristina01111000/Drws_site/README.md

 	- did he add pictures to the front page? there are spots for img, but no img
 	- does he like the button background?
 	- Does he like the added text at top of registration page talking about the cost
+	- Does he like the added text in the about the course section in the front page talking about the cost

 Need from Dr. W: